Unless quilt projects are of interest, this rambling photo-heavy post will bore you!

 One quilt wasn't enough to deal with the decorator fabric samples.

-I constructed another slightly smaller, adding some scraps from my own leftovers from curtains and cushions.
-To piece out enough blocks I added some four-patch units.
+I constructed another slightly smaller, adding some scraps of my own leftovers from curtains and cushions.
+To piece out enough blocks I added four-patch units.

 The quilt is currently spread over my bed--it is sturdy enough to stand up to the cats.